 Foster cross-functional collaboration

-However, technical expertise alone is not enough.
+Technical expertise alone is not enough.
 Encouraging cross-functional collaboration is key.
 This can be achieved by integrating AI experts within product teams, establishing AI centers of excellence, and encouraging knowledge sharing and continuous learning.

 Cultivate an AI-powered culture